HUMSI — Human Security Initiative

 Emmanuel Sackie, a Liberian-born naturalized U.S. citizen, was violently detained by ICE in a Family Dollar parking lot in Brooklyn Park, Minnesota, despite possessing a driver's license and photo ID.
 He was taken to an unknown location and subsequently sent to the hospital.
 Sackie stated this was his first time in handcuffs and expressed that he was treated unfairly based on his race.

-Iranian Christians detained by ICE face deportation to Iran
+Two Iranian Christian converts detained by ICE face deportation despite asylum claims

 Feb 25, 2026Houston, TXIran